mesosphere-backup/dcos-cassandra-service/README.md

 ### Restore

-You can restore your DCOS Cassandra snapshots on a new Cassandra ring.
+You can restore your DCOS Cassandra snapshots on a new Cassandra ring from S3 or from Azure storage.

+#### S3 Restore

 To restore, enter the following command on the DCOS CLI: